filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ```

 ::: warning
-Provided service files should be **inspected and edited** according to user needs as they are very generic and may lack specific environment variabes and settings needed by the users.
+Provided service files should be **inspected and edited** according to user needs as they are very generic and may lack specific environment variables and settings needed by the users.

 One example is that logs are redirected to files in `/var/log/lotus` by default and not visible in `journalctl`.
 :::